MicrosoftDocs/memdocs/windows-365/enterprise/create-provisioning-policy.md

 After the provisioning policy is created and assigned, Windows 365 automatically starts to provision Cloud PCs and assigns them to users in the assigned groups.

-Azure AD group members won't receive Cloud PCs if the number of users in the Azure AD user group exceeds the maximum number of Cloud PCs allowed to be provisioned (based on the number of purchased licenses).
+Azure AD group members don't receive Cloud PCs if the number of users in the Azure AD user group exceeds the maximum number of Cloud PCs allowed to be provisioned (based on the number of purchased licenses).

 Admins can confirm the list of members who received Cloud PCs by reviewing the **Provisioning policy** > choose the policy > review the users in the groups under **Assignments**.